 If you live in the Los Angeles area, you can check the Bike & Build Program when you check out from the website and have Critical Cycles’ mechanics assemble your bike for $25.

-For Whom Are Critical Cycles Bikes Made?
+Critical Cycles Bikes For

 We’ve already mentioned that Critical Cycles is a company that makes affordable, entry-level bikes.
 Therefore, we can deduce that their bicycles are not intended for serious and experienced cyclists who are chasing results and performance.